By Professor Doom

 The students would line up, get their checks, go home…and I’d have 5 students show up in class for the rest of the semester.
 The 10 that never showed up even once would nevertheless get checks mailed to their homes; the main reason these kids never showed up is because they lived in a different state, hundreds of miles away.
 I could report them for fraud and have them dropped from the course, but then I’d have “low retention” and risk being fired for being a “bad teacher.”

 The amount of fraud involved with Pell Grant is jaw dropping; we have tribes of nomadic students wandering from campus to campus, signing up for bogus courses, getting their Pell Grant money, and then moving on to another campus.
-Estimates on the level of fraud are extremely low:
+Estimates on the level of fraud are extremely low compared to what I’ve seen with my own eyes:

 One expert, Mark Kantrowitz of FinAid.org, believes that Pell grant fraud still runs at about 3.6 percent or more than $1 billion a year.